jsermeno/amby/README.md

 ## Plotting basics

-The simplest plotting function is `plot`.
+The simplest plotting function is `plot'`.
 Here's how you might plot the standard normal distribution.

 ```haskell
 λ> import Amby